juxt/bidi/README.md

    [[:get [["/index" (fn [req] {:status 200 :body "Index"})]]]]]]]
 ```

 You can also restrict routes by other criteria.
 In this example, the `/zip` route is only matched if the server name in the request is `juxt.pro`.
-Constraints are specified by maps.
+Guards are specified by maps.
 Map entries can specify a single value, a set of possible values or even a predicate to test a value.

 ```clojure
 ["/"